 When we utilize our best ways of learning, we help our memory.
 How do you like to learn best?
 Is it by seeing, hearing, or doing?
 We should use our favorite style to retain things since it’s our strength.
 But when we want to simply escape or stimulate our brains another way, we can use our secondary style.
 Use various #habit methods to engage your brain differently!

-Think about your learning styles and how to apply them to stimulate your brain and memory this week.
+Learn how you remember best by exploring your learning styles and how to apply them to stimulate your brain and memory this week.
 It’s one more habit worth using daily!